prototypefund/klinik-db-qbgbaReader/README.md

-the XML schema file for the corresponding year (these can be obtained from the [GBA website](https://www.g-ba.de/themen/qualitaetssicherung/datenerhebung-zur-qualitaetssicherung/datenerhebung-qualitaetsbericht/servicedateien/) together withthe Excel files with the selective lists for the respective years.
-For your convenience, schema and selective list files are included in the source of this package.
+the XML schema file for the corresponding year (these can be obtained from the [GBA website](https://www.g-ba.de/themen/qualitaetssicherung/datenerhebung-zur-qualitaetssicherung/datenerhebung-qualitaetsbericht/servicedateien/) together with the Excel files comprising the selective lists for the respective years.
+For your convenience, schema and selective list files are included in the source of this package (not in the already built and installed package!!), look into directory `./data-raw`.

 ``` r
 lists_2019 <-